sankathala/OS-csa0483-/README.md

   d.
 Repeat steps a-c for the next process in the sorted array.

 9)Print a vertical bar to mark the end of the Gantt Chart.

+#5-> WAITING PROCESS WITH THE HIGHEST PRIORITY TO EXECUTE NEXT:-

+ALGORITHM STEPS:-

+1)Initialize a data structure to store processes and their priorities (e.g., an array or a priority queue).

+2)Insert processes into the data structure with their respective priorities.

+3)Build the data structure into a max-heap (or equivalent priority structure).

+4)Repeat the following steps until there are no more processes in the data structure:

+  a.
+Extract the process with the highest priority from the data structure.

+  b.
+Execute the extracted process.

+  c.
+If there are more processes in the data structure, go back to step 4a.

+5)Finish when all processes have been executed.